-- See "What is the most important information I should know about QSYMIA?" - Mood changes and trouble sleeping.
+- See "What is the most important information I should know about QSYMIA?" at the beginning of this Medication Guide. - Mood changes and trouble sleeping.
 QSYMIA may cause depression or mood problems, and trouble sleeping.
-Tell your health care provider if symptoms occur. - Concentration, memory, and speech difficulties.
+Tell your healthcare provider if symptoms occur. - Concentration, memory, and speech difficulties.
 QSYMIA may affect how you think and cause confusion, problems with concentration, attention, memory, or speech.
-Tell your health care provider if symptoms occur. - Slowing of growth.
+Tell your healthcare provider if symptoms occur. - Slowing of growth.
 QSYMIA may slow the increase in height in children 12 years and older, when used for a long time. - Increases of acid in bloodstream (metabolic acidosis).
-If left untreated, metabolic acidosis can cause brittle or soft bones (osteoporosis, osteomalacia (rickets), osteopenia), kidney stones, can slow the rate of growth in children, and may possibly harm your baby if you are pregnant.
+If left untreated, metabolic acidosis can cause brittle or soft bones (osteoporosis, osteomalacia, rickets, osteopenia), kidney stones, can slow the rate of growth in children, and may possibly harm your baby if you are pregnant.
 Metabolic acidosis can happen with or without symptoms.
-Sometimes people with metabolic acidosis will: - feel tired - not feel hungry (loss of appetite) - feel changes in heartbeat - have trouble thinking clearly
+Sometimes people with metabolic acidosis will: - o feel tired - o not feel hungry (loss of appetite) - o feel changes in heartbeat - have trouble thinking clearly

-Your health care provider should do a blood test to measure the level of acid in your blood before and during your treatment with QSYMIA.
+Your healthcare provider should do a blood test to measure the level of acid in your blood before and during your treatment with QSYMIA.